Giovanni Gentile: Assassination

 On 30 March 1944, Gentile received death threats blaming him for the execution of the Martyrs of Campo di Marte by Republic of Salò troops and accusing him of promoting fascism.
 Only two weeks later, on 15 April 1944, Bruno Fanciullacci and Antonio Ignesti, both of whom belonged to the communist partisan organisation Gruppi di Azione Patriottica (GAP), approached Gentile in his parked car, hiding pistols behind a book.
 When Gentile lowered the car window to speak to them, he was immediately hit with several bullets to the chest and heart, killing him.
 Fanciullacci was killed several months later as he tried to escape capture.

 Gentile's assassination divided the anti-fascist front.
 It was disapproved of by the Tuscan branch of the CLN with the sole exception of the Italian Communist Party, which approved the assassination and claimed responsibility for it.

-Villa di Montalto in Florence, location of Giovanni Gentile's assassination.
-Fascist and Communist graffiti honouring and denouncing Gentile, respectively, is visible.

 Gentile was buried in the church of Santa Croce in Florence.

 Philosophy

 Patrick Romanell, philosopher and translator of the work of Benedetto Croce, wrote that Gentile "holds the honor of having been the most rigorous neo-Hegelian in the entire history of Western philosophy and the dishonor of having been the official philosopher of Fascism in Italy."
 Gentile's philosophical basis for fascism was rooted in his understanding of ontology and epistemology, in which he found vindication for the rejection of individualism and acceptance of collectivism, with the state as the ultimate location of authority and loyalty outside of which individuality had no meaning (and which in turn helped justify the totalitarian dimension of fascism).

-Gentile enjoyed fruitful intellectual relations with Croce from 1899 – and particularly during their joint editorship of La Critica from 1903 to 1922 – but broke philosophically and politically from Croce in the early 1920s over Gentile's embrace of fascism.
+Gentile enjoyed fruitful intellectual relations with Croce from 1899—and particularly during their joint editorship of La Critica from 1903 to 1922—but broke philosophically and politically from Croce in the early 1920s over Gentile's embrace of fascism.
 (Croce assesses their philosophical disagreement in Una discussione tra filosofi amici in Conversazioni Critiche, II.)

 Ultimately, Gentile foresaw a social order wherein opposites of all kinds were not to be considered as existing independently from each other; that 'publicness' and 'privateness' as broad interpretations were currently false as imposed by all former kinds of government, including capitalism and communism; and that only the reciprocal totalitarian state of corporatism, a fascist state, could defeat these problems which are made from reifying as an external reality that which is in fact, to Gentile, only a reality in thinking.
 Whereas it was common in the philosophy of the time to see the conditional subject as abstract and the object as concrete, Gentile postulated (after Hegel) the opposite, that the subject is concrete and the object a mere abstraction (or rather, that what was conventionally dubbed "subject" is in fact only conditional object, and that the true subject is the act of being or essence of the object).